Ironikus/email-encoder-bundle/readme.txt

 == Changelog ==

 = 2.1.4: April 06, 2023 =
+* Provided compatibility for HTML attributes that start with an @ character ()
 * Excluded additional file types from auto-encoding of images containing the @ sign: webp, bmp, tiff, avif
 * Deprecated the widget filter as it was of no use anymore